afuzail/members/notes.md

 # Notes
-1. Create Login Page using passport
+1. Login Page using passport (Done)
-2. Create Sign up page using passport
+2. Sign up page using passport (Done)
 3. Login using google
 4. Show the categories of the workshops
 5. Show list of the workshops
 6. Enroll button on the workshop